-The Phumelela Board recognizes the principles of good governance and is committed to ensuring that the Group adheres to the highest standards of good corporate governance in the conduct of its business.
+The Phumelela Board recognises the principles of good governance and is committed to ensuring that the Group adheres to the highest standards of good corporate governance in the conduct of its business.

 The Phumelela Board recognises the principles of good governance and is committed to ensuring that the Group adheres to the highest standards of good corporate governance in the conduct of its business, as well as compliance with the Listings Requirements of the JSE Limited (“the JSE”) and all other applicable laws.
 Our Board is responsible for creating and delivering sustainable shareholder value.

 Integrated reporting not only allows us to apply the recommendations in the King Report, but also to use reporting to inform strategy within the business, to provide stakeholders with a meaningful account of the Company’s performance and to build a reputation of transparency and trust within the investment community.
 Our Code of Ethics outlines behaviours which govern our way of working across the business.

 ENGAGEMENT WITH STAKEHOLDERS

 Phumelela has identified a range of internal and external stakeholders with which it engages regularly.
 The stakeholders are identified as those parties who have a material interest in or are affected by Phumelela.
 The Company has assessed its involvement with them, or their potential impact on our business, at a corporate office and operational level.
 The issues raised by the stakeholders partly inform the selection of the Company’s material issues.

 ENGAGEMENT WITH SHAREHOLDERS AND INVESTORS

-the annual general meeting, short form announcements of the interim and year-end results, the Company’s website, its Integrated Report to shareholders, and the form of proxy shareholders use to exercise their voting rights.
-In addition, our interim and final results presentations were broadcast live on Business Day TV.
+the annual general meeting, short form announcements of the interim and year-end results, the Company’s website, its Integrated Report to shareholders and the form of proxy shareholders use to exercise their voting rights.
+In addition, our interim and final results presentations are broadcast live on Business Day TV.

-Phumelela’s directors endorse the Code of Corporate Practices and Conduct ("the Code") as set out in the King Report on Corporate Governance ("King IV") and the Board took the necessary steps to ensure its recommendations were applied during the 2017 financial year.
-The Board analysed the recommendations contained in the Code, and noted where it already applies the Code and where there are opportunities to implement changes that will improve governance standards within Phumelela in the future.
-Full details of our King IV compliance are available on our website.
+Phumelela’s directors endorse the Code of Corporate Practices and Conduct ("the Code") as set out in the King Report on Corporate Governance ("King IV") and the Board took the necessary steps to ensure its recommendations were applied during the 2018 financial year.
+The Board analysed the recommendations contained in the Code and noted where it already applies the Code and where there are opportunities to implement changes that will improve governance standards within Phumelela in the future.

 To apply the materiality principle of the Global Reporting Initiative ("GRI") Phumelela determines the relevance and significance of issues to the Company and its stakeholders by assessing their ability to influence the decisions, actions and performance of ourselves and our stakeholders.
-To identify the material issues to our business we review the:

-- * Results of our business risk assessment process
+• Results of our business risk assessment process;

-- * Phumelela Code of Ethics
+• Phumelela Code of Ethics;

-- * External initiatives and best practice guidelines, including the GRI G3 guidelines.
+• External initiatives and best practice guidelines.

 Phumelela’s Board structure and Board committees were established to divide the responsibilities needed for effective governance of the issues material to the Company.
 To ensure a balance of power and authority there is a clear division of responsibilities among the Company’s directors.

-by rotation.
 The Board meets on a quarterly basis in line with the financial and strategic processes of the Group.
 The Board also annually reviews the Group’s ability to continue trading as a going concern in the foreseeable future.

 The Group aims to ensure business-specific risks are adequately and timeously identified and mitigated, whether they are operational and strategic risks, emerging risks, or risks posed by the external environment.
 The Board confirms that the Group’s risk management, mitigation and monitoring processes have been effective in limiting the impact of risks on the business during the period.
 The overall risk profile of the Group has not changed materially in the period under review.
-For detail on the material issues and related risks facing the Group, and how that informs the Group’s strategy, please refer to page 30 of the 2017 integrated annual report.
+For detail on the material issues and related risks facing the Group and how that informs the Group’s strategy, please refer to page 28 to 31 of this 2018 integrated annual report.

-INFORMATION TECHNOLOGY (IT) GOVERNANCE
+INFORMATION TECHNOLOGY ("IT") GOVERNANCE

 The Board takes responsibility for IT governance.
 IT governance is monitored by the Audit and Risk Committee, which considers the efficiency of IT controls, policies and processes.